Fazazhar/Diplomacy-Lab-Dashboard/README.md

 ## Description

-This project is part of the US State Department's initiative to develop a Data Dashboard for Foreign Service Officers at Embassies around the world.
-This repository includes the code for the refugee tab, which uses various datasets to provide insights into global displacement trends, demographic details, and solutions for refugees.
+This project is part of the US State Department's initiative to develop a Data Dashboard for foreign service officers at Embassies around the world.
+This repository includes the code for the refugee tab, which uses various [UNHCR refugee datasets](https://www.unhcr.org/refugee-statistics/insights/explainers/refugees-r-package.html) to provide insights into global displacement trends, demographic details, and solutions for refugees.
 The complete dashboard can be accessed [here](https://kylehandley.shinyapps.io/DipLabDashboard/).

 ## Table of Contents